There are three main areas of Colombia of interest to mountain adventure travellers.

 Sierra Nevada de Santa Marta

 In the far north of the country are the Sierra Nevada de Santa Marta where Colombia's highest peaks of Bolivar and Colon are located.
-This remote mountain range has been difficult to access for many years due to FARC guerrillas, narcotraficantes and reclusive Indian tribes, but conditions have been improving.
-An Andes trip went to the mountains in December 2015 and succeeded in making the first ascent of the highest peak, Pico Colon, for many years.
+This remote mountain range has been difficult to access for many years due to FARC guerrillas, narcotraficantes and reclusive native american tribes, but conditions have been improving.
+An ANDES trip went to the mountains in December 2015 and succeeded in making the first ascent of the highest peak, Pico Colon, for many years.
 For more details of this unique expedition see our Firsts page.

 Sierra Nevada del Cocuy

 Access from Bogota by road or by flying first to the northern city of Bucaramanga then by road to the wee village of Cocuy at 2700m.
 From here a six day trek takes you around the central part of the Cocuy massif or you can climb the highest peak, Ritacuba Blanco c.5410m, which is a fairly straightforward snow climb.
-The trek and peak are included in our Colombia Climber itinerary.

 The village of El Cocuy, one of the prettiest in the Andes